 It drives me a little crazy to have to say this, but honestly, I constantly see people stumble over this.
 If you don’t know what a T cell is, and if you don’t know that there are different types of T cells, how on earth are you going to answer an IBLCE exam question about HIV and AIDS?

 I see this, over and over again.
 People don’t know what a word means.
 They don’t stop to look it up.
 They just move on.
 Or at least, they think they have moved on.
 Their mind is actually still searching for the meaning of that word, which sucks up a part of your brain which should be taking in information, not searching for information.
 Research in the education field has shown that people lose a large percentage of learning when they skip over unknown words.
 Study strategies that work often include ways to learn your terminology.

-Although you can certainly make your own flash cards, you might prefer to save some time and use the ones I’ve made for you.
-These have been our best-selling product for exam candidates since 2004.
+Although you can certainly make your own flashcards, you might prefer to save some time and use the ones I have created for you.
+They have been our best-selling product for exam candidates since 2004.
 Last year, we converted them into an electronic app that can be used on your smart phone or your tablet.
 How great is that?